WebRTC Browser Security: Real-Time Communications for B2B

 It means that there’s no need in any prior setups to make sure that it works.
 It was designed to avoid eavesdropping and information tampering.
 The DTLS protocol was designed upon the stream-orientated TLS.
 It guarantees full encryption with asymmetric cryptography methods, data authentication, and message authentication.

 Nowadays, TLS is one of the most important standards that is used not only by WebRTC.
 It forms the web encryption as we know it.
-TLS is used for the purposes of the another well-known protocol: HTTPS.
+TLS is used for the purposes of another well-known protocol: HTTPS.
 DTLS is also a derivative of SSL.
 Thus, when you use the WebRTC based browser application, you can be sure that all your data as secure as if you use the SSL based connection.

 P2P Communication Trends

-Of course, WebRTC is not a single option if we talk about creating the web communication apps.
+Of course, WebRTC is not a single option if we talk about creating web communication apps.
 The WebSocket protocol provides a user with the full-duplex communication channels that work over the TCP connection.
-It was designed for exchanging the real-time messages between the browser and a web server.
+It was designed for exchanging real-time messages between the browser and a web server.

 Using WebSocket API, you can create client or server applications with almost no restrictions in functionality.
 It’s based on the TCP protocol and allows closer interaction between the browser and a website.

-Tons of web tools like Pusher, for example, can simplify the development of WebSocket applications with the multiple clients, so you can you can be sure that you won’t face the lack of infrastructure if you chose WebSocket as your main development technology.
+Tons of web tools like Pusher, for example, can simplify the development of WebSocket applications with multiple clients, so you can be sure that you won’t face the lack of infrastructure if you chose WebSocket as your main development technology.
 The bad thing is that browser can not receive the WebSocket connections.
 The API specs only define the way of starting the outbound connection.
-Thus, this technology doesn’t allow creating the browser-to-browser communication apps.
+Thus, this technology doesn’t allow creating browser-to-browser communication apps.

 WebRTC API, on the other hand, allows creating a data channel between two browsers.
 Using the RTCDataChannel interface, you can create a high-performance browser-to-browser communication channel.
-This API is simple to use, and it works similar to the WebSocket API.
+This API is simple to use, and it works similarly to the WebSocket API.
 So there won’t be any troubles to retrain your developers if you choose to switch to WebRTC.

 Web Real-time Communications from the Security Point of View

 From the practical point of view, real-time communication apps based on WebRTC allow using all the essential features that you might need.
 You can send and receive messages from the members of your contact list.
 If necessary, you can create a group chat.
 If you want to get everything the modern internet technologies can offer, video and audio calls are available as well.
-Group video call can help you to organize an online conference between your teammates and colleagues.
+Group video calls can help you to organize an online conference between your teammates and colleagues.
 To see how such applications work you can check our YouTube video below.
 It demonstrates the possibilities of the WebRTC web application that we’ve developed.

 But being an open-source project, WebRTC may cause some doubts about its security level.
 Particular attention should be given to the possibility that a malefactor can eavesdrop the conference during corporate negotiations.
-The career of a vast number of people and the success of the project the can be at stake.
+The career of a vast number of people and the success of the project can be at stake.
 Let’s summarize the current state of affairs to check if there’s something to worry about.